MostafaSensei106/Radix_Pulse/CONTRIBUTING.md

-# Contributing to Radix Pluse
+# Contributing to Radix Plus

-First off, thank you for considering contributing to Radix Pluse!
+First off, thank you for considering contributing to Radix Plus!
 It's people like you that make the open source community such a great place.

 ## How Can I Contribute?